 Notes

-1 This is a compilation of the Electoral Act 1907 and includes the amendments made by the other written laws referred to in the following table 1a, 6.
+1 This reprint is a compilation as at 11 January 2013 of the Electoral Act 1907 and includes the amendments made by the other written laws referred to in the following table 1a, 6.
 The table also contains information about any reprint.

 Compilation table